PulpSpy/Confluence/2024/Satoshi.md

 * “Kaminsky ticked off the skills Nakamoto would need to pull it off.
 “He’s a world-class programmer, with a deep understanding of the C++ programming language,” he said.
 “He understands economics, cryptography, and peer-to-peer networking.
 Either there’s a team of people who worked on this,” Kaminsky said, “or this guy is a genius.”
 Source

 * “The idiosyncratic construction of Bitcoin’s code also suggests that Satoshi had an academic background.
 It has been described as “brilliant but sloppy”, eschewing conventional software development practices like unit testing but exhibiting cutting-edge security architecture and an expert understanding of academic cryptography and economics.”
 Source

+*

+  Andresen also said he believed Satoshi to “be a smart, reclusive computer scientist who was brilliant but sloppy in his coding style.”

 * "When I first saw their code, I thought "Satoshi is not a programmer" because of how weird it was.
 He didn't follow normal code practices that were modern at that time.
 He made big use of locks when it was out of fashion.
 He used Hungarian notation which was no longer used.
 He made spaghetti function recursion and never used objects to encapsulate processes.
 He also targeted Windows.
 All of this indicate an older person, possibly not a software dev but from a close domain like engineering or physics.
 His whitepaper hinted at a background with a practical focus but not a mathematician."
 Amir Taaki